Insoles for children and youth

 Heel pain in children aged 8-14 can often be due to Sever’s syndrome, exacerbated by compressed footwear and sports on hard surfaces like synthetic tracks and handball courts.

-Sever’s syndrome is an irritation in the still-growing joint surfaces of the heel bone, mainly affecting children in their growth phase during which their feet are subjected to hard impacts from running on solid surfaces, and the shock-absorbing effect in their shoes is not sufficient.
+Sever’s syndrome is an irritation condition in the still-fusing growth plates of the heel bone.
+It mainly affects children in their growth yearsgrowing children, whose feet are exposed to hard impacts from running on firm surfaces, and where the shock-absorbing effect of the shoes is not sufficient.

 The condition can prevent participation in sports and impact their activity level and quality of life.